allenbad/ruby-test-a/README.md

 6. Run this command `git checkout -b [your-name]-solutions`

-7. Start solving the questions
+7. Start solving the questions in `index.rb`

 ### From the Command Line Once You're Finished